 In 1990, at the age of 17, he joined the Rwandan Patriotic Front rebels in southern Uganda.

 He fought, under the command of RPF leader - now Rwandan President - Paul Kagame, to end the genocide.

-After Rwandan unrest spilled over into DR Congo, he started to flip between fighting rebellions and serving in national armies - both Rwandan and Congolese.
+After Rwanda's unrest spilled over into DR Congo, he started to flip between fighting rebellions and serving in national armies - both Rwandan and Congolese.

 In 2002, he joined the rebel Union of Congolese Patriots in the Ituri district - and spent the next three years as Thomas Lubanga's chief of military operations.

-With the backing of Rwanda, he went on to overthrow Gen Nkunda and take over the leadership of the CNDP militia.
+With the backing of Rwanda, he went on to overthrow Gen Nkunda and take over the leadership of the CNDP.

-Despite being wanted by the ICC for alleged war crimes, by 2009 Mr Ntaganda was soldiering on the side of President Kabila - and was promoted to general.
+Despite being wanted by the ICC for alleged war crimes, under the terms of a 2009 peace deal, Ntaganda joined the national army - and was promoted to general.

 He was based in Goma, where he was in charge of up to 50,000 soldiers, many of them former rebels who remained personally loyal to him.

 According to a UN investigation, Ntaganda built a lucrative business empire for himself in North and South Kivu - reportedly collecting taxes from mines controlled by the soldiers under his command, charcoal markets and illegal checkpoints.

 At one stage, Ntaganda was making about $15,000 (£10,000) a week at one border crossing, a 2011 report by the UN Group of Experts found.